dnvriend/typescript-tutorial/01-setting-up-a-project/readme.md

 Lets install them:

-- `npm install ts-node --save-dev`:
+- `npm install ts-node --global`:
-- `npm install nodemon --save-dev`:
+- `npm install nodemon --global`:

 ## Adding a scripts configuration
 We must now replace the `scripts` property in `package.json` like this one: